-David Foster Wallace was a contributing editor of Harper’s Magazine from 1996 to 2008.
+David Foster Wallace was a contributing editor to Harper’s Magazine.

 Wallace died on September 12, 2008.
-During his life, he received a John D. and Catherine T. MacArthur Foundation Fellowship, a Lannan Literary Award, a Whiting Writers’ Award, and three O. Henry Awards, among others.
+During his life, he received a John D. and Catherine T. MacArthur Foundation Fellowship “Genius Grant,” a Lannan Literary Award, a Whiting Award, and three O. Henry Awards, among others.
 He was named to the usage panel of the American Heritage Dictionary of the English Language in 1999, and in 2005 Infinite Jest was named one of the best one hundred English-language novels since 1923 by Time magazine.
-The Pale King was a finalist for the 2012 Pulitzer Prize, but lost, in a three-way tie, to nothing.
+The Pale King, edited by Michael Pietsch, was a finalist for the 2012 Pulitzer Prize, and lost in a three-way tie to nothing.